 As a visitor to the Library, you can expect excellent service, respect for your privacy, and a welcoming environment.
 The Library is a place that belongs to everyone.
 The Library has established basic rules of courtesy so that its facilities are pleasant places for all to visit.

-If your conduct or activities violate our rules, you will be asked to change your disruptive behavior.
-Failure to do so may result in the loss of library privileges, up to and including removal from the building and contacting police.
-The library defines "disruptive behavior" as any act that interferes with library service or with someone else's use of the library.
+If your conduct or activities violate these rules, you will be asked to change your disruptive behavior.
+Failure to do so may result in the loss of Library privileges, up to and including removal from Library premises and contacting police.
+The Library defines "disruptive behavior" as any act that interferes with Library service or with someone else's use of the Library.

 Disruptive behavior includes, but is not limited to:

 - Possession of alcohol, illegal substances, or a weapon (except as permitted under Indiana Code 35-47-11.1) on Library property

 - Abusive, threatening, or harassing behavior in any form